How to perform a Value Chain Analysis (VCA)?

-Companies always have and will continue to view the world and their competitive environment in a unique manner, have their own mission, vision, ambition and corporate objectives and define their own unique competitive advantages.
+Companies have and always will view the world and their competitive environment in a unique manner, have their own mission, vision, ambition and corporate objectives, and define their own unique competitive advantages.

-Due to this, there is no objective method to conduct a value chain analysis.
-Hence, the basic approach to be followed for any value chain analysis should start with identifying the industry-wide value chain and mapping the value linkages of the MNE within the industry.
-A value contribution analysis should contain evidence as to what prices, cost premiums, margins, etc. are, in light of the economic contributions the individual companies, considered reasonable.
+Due to this, there is no objective method to conducting a value chain analysis.
+Hence, the basic approach for any value chain analysis should start with identifying the industry-wide value chain and mapping the value linkages of the MNE within the industry.
+A value contribution analysis should contain evidence as to what prices, cost premiums, margins, etc. are considered reasonable in light of the economic contributions of the individual companies.

 - There is (or could be) an external market for the product or source of an MNE’s activity

 - The activity represents a significant percentage of operating costs for the MNE